 Employees electing to participate in the Plan may contribute to a group annuity contract offering administered by Voya Retirement Insurance and Annuity Company, various publicly traded mutual funds, and a self-directed brokerage account.

-Vesting - Participants are immediately vested in their contributions plus actual earnings thereon.
+Vesting - Participants are immediately vested in the State's contributions plus actual earnings thereon.